aditya2730/UserMangeament/README.md

 # login
    - open link in browser `http://localhost:4200/login`
    - Please enter `email` and `password` to login
-   - login using email and password of given users registered on `reqres` platform
+   - login using email and password of given users on `reqres` {"email": "eve.holt@reqres.in","password": "cityslicka"}